Soccer is a sport where strange events do take place from time to time.

 What happens when an extra soccer ball interferes with pitch play?

-If you’ve been keeping up with the content that I publish on this blog, you’ll already be aware that in one of my recent articles I spoke at length about how many soccer balls are used in professional level games.
+If you’ve been keeping up with the content that I publish on this blog, you’ll already be aware that in one of my recent articles I spoke at length about how many are used in professional level matches.

 For those who aren’t up to speed, a lot of leagues make use of a multi-ball system that keeps the flow of the game smooth, with multiple soccer balls available on the touchlines for quick resumptions in play.